 A bespoke annex to score shared/HMS stocks has been developed to address the problem statement relating to these stocks.
 New UoAs will have a maximum of 10 years to implement a harvest strategy that includes a management procedure that is developed using management strategy evaluation.
 The development will occur in a phased approach, with the first phase needing to be completed (first certification) prior to entering the second phase at reassessment.
-Existing UoAs will have a maximum of five years to develop their harvest strategy but the first phase must be completed within one year and the first milestones must be demonstrated to be complete before they can score using the bespoke annex.
+UoAs that include a previously certified P1 stock will have a maximum of five years to complete the milestones and develop and implement their harvest strategy.
+For these stocks, the phased approach is removed though the outcome of an MSE developed HS would remain.